Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 - Providing a professional closing and your contact details

-Here is an example of how to write a resume:
+Here’s an example of how to write a resume

 Dear [Hiring Manager’s Name]

-I am writing to convey my interest in the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
-As an expert and experienced individual in [Your profession] I am convinced that I would be the perfect candidate to be considered for this job.
+I am writing to let you know of my interest in the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
+Being highly skilled and experienced individual in [Your profession] I am convinced that I would make a perfect fit for this job.

-Thank you for your consideration of my application.
-I am looking forward to hearing from you.
+Thank you for considering my application.
+I am looking forward hearing from you.

 Sincerely,